The Duke Fuqua Interview – What to Expect + Sample Questions

 Thus, if you have passed to the interview phase of the Duke application process, congratulations!
 This is already an exceptional achievement.

-Duke interviews tend to be slightly friendlier than interviews conducted by the admissions committee.
+Duke alumni interviews tend to be slightly friendlier than interviews conducted by the admissions committee.
 Nonetheless, the interviewer is still trying to gauge how solid your motivations for wanting to pursue an MBA are, how interested you seem in the Duke program, and whether you fit well with the program’s collaborative community.

 Interviewers often ask many standard MBA interview questions, as well as questions designed to test your understanding of just what it means to be part of Team Fuqua.
 You can also expect numerous follow-up questions.